Ferdinand | EducationGhana | April 19| UCC Sandwich Students Coalition Kicks Off 3‑Day Annual Delegates Congress at Nyaniba Hotel, Cape Coast

-From April 18–20, 2025, the University of Cape Coast Sandwich Students Coalition gathers at Nyaniba Hotel for its Annual Delegates Congress under the theme “The graduate teacher, an indispensable asset in Nation building,” featuring centre‑president reports, constitution review, and new officer elections.
+From April 18–20, 2025, the University of Cape Coast Sandwich Students Coalition will gather at Nyaniba Hotel for its Annual Delegates Congress, which will feature centre-president reports, a constitution review, and new officer elections.
+The theme will be “The graduate teacher, an indispensable asset in nation building. “

 The University of Cape Coast (UCC) Sandwich Students Coalition launched its much-anticipated Annual Delegates Congress on Friday, April 18, 2025, at the Nyaniba Hotel in Cape Coast.
 Over the next three days, more than 40 delegates—representing sandwich learning centres nationwide—will convene to shape the Coalition’s direction and amplify the voice of working students.

-Founded in 2010 to advocate for the unique needs of sandwich‑programme students, the Coalition draws its membership from UCC’s evening and weekend degree streams.
+Founded in 2021 to advocate for the unique needs of sandwich programme students, the Coalition draws its membership from UCC’s SANDWICH degree streams.
 It has become a vital platform for professional development, peer support, and liaison with university management on issues ranging from academic scheduling to campus facilities.

 The first sitting saw all centre presidents present detailed reports on local activities.
 While successes such as expanded library hours and peer‑tutoring programmes were celebrated, delegates also identified ongoing challenges: limited access to lecture recordings, erratic ICT support, and the need for more career‑focused workshops.